TippingCanoe/imager/readme.md

  * Attach images to any eloquent model via an interface and an optionally supplied trait
  * Configurable and customizable storage drivers
  * Generate URIs for images based on which storage driver is in use
- * Image processing chains & caching
+ * Image processing chains & caching, done on retrieval not on storage
  * A powerful and agnostic gallery batch processor